node-migrator-bot/neutrino/README.md

 	        self.emit('data', 'testModelName', {
 	            messageText:'testMessage'
 	        });
-	        // this message object will receive model with filename 'testModelName'
+	        // this message object will be received by model with filename 'testModelName'

 	    	self.emit('data', null, {
 	            messageText:'testMessage2'
 	        });
-	        // this message object will receive all models
+	        // this message object will be received by all models

 		}, 5000);
 	}